triflicacid/triflic-script/README.md

 ### General Syntax

 Comments may be includes as `# ...`.
-Enything after `#` will be ignored.
+Enything after `#` will be ignored until a newline is reached.
 If a comment is included in a function/variable definition, the contents of this comment will be displayed when `help(<thing>)` is called.

 ### Literals
 These are structures in the code which define values: